 - For the first time in a presidential election, South Carolina voters will receive a paper ballot to insert into the ballot marking device.
 It will be scanned and inserted into a locked ballot box and can be used for audits or recounts if needed.

-- Eligible voters who apply to vote absentee by mail will receive a return envelope with prepaid postage for the first time, but absentee voting is not available to all.
+- Voters who apply to vote absentee by mail will receive a return envelope with prepaid postage for the first time.
+Absentee ballots will be available to all registered voters.

 Here’s what else you need to know: